This is a professional review website. Any purchase made from a product mentioned on this website may result in us receiving a commission.

 Those who learn by reading and writing might have a trickier time learning with solely visuals and audio.
 However, that doesn’t mean you’ll have a more difficult time picking up the guitar.
 That’s not the case at all.
 If you fit into that category, one of the best things you can do is take notes during the lessons.
 With web lessons, it’s easy to pause the lesson and jot down a few essential things you’d like to remember.
 After the lesson, you can review these and refer back to them whenever you need to.

 Regardless of how you learn best, another one of the most critical things to look for is a balanced but comprehensive approach.
+Learning to practice guitar scales is important, but so is getting used to playing some songs and tabs.

 In other words — especially if you’re a beginner guitarist — you need a learning structure that you can understand and work with.
-If you find yourself in an online lesson and your instructor is using words like “power chords” or “alternate picking” without explaining them thoroughly, that isn’t a very stable or in-depth way to learn.
+If you find yourself in an online lesson and your instructor is using words like “power chords” or “alternate picking” or without explaining them thoroughly, that isn’t a very stable or in-depth way to learn.
 Although details are important, you can see the big picture if you only scrutinize the details.

 Today, we use our mobile devices more than ever, and it’s always a good sign if the platform you’re considering has a mobile app for both iOS and Android.